Mahle, Duvall lead Reds over skidding Royals 7-0

 Mahle retired 12 of the next 13 batters he faced after Gordon walked in the second inning.

-The Royals didn’t have a runner touch second base until Whit Merrifield doubled with two out in the sixth.
+The Royals did not have a runner touch second base until Whit Merrifield doubled with two out in the sixth.
+Mike Moustakas flied out to center to end the inning.

 STREAKING REDS